-- Initially, you should talk to your child's class teacher about your concerns. - The class teacher will discuss your concerns with the school SENDCo (Inclusion Lead), Miss Katie McCombe.
-They will be asked or may have already completed an Initial Concerns Form and be monitoring your child's progress. - Miss McCombe will arrange a meeting with you or you may wish to arrange a meeting with her.
-You can email her at katie.mccombe@thomsonhouseschool.org - Alternatively, you can discuss your concerns with Ms Jackie Sanders, Head of School.
+- Initially, you should talk to your child's class teacher about your concerns. - The class teacher will discuss your concerns with the school SENDCo (Inclusion Lead), Mr Tom Jacob.
+They will be asked to, or may have already completed, an Initial Concerns Form and will be monitoring your child's progress. - Mr Jacob will arrange a meeting with you or you may wish to arrange a meeting with him.
+You can email him at tom.jacob@thomsonhouseschool.org. - Alternatively, you can discuss your concerns with Ms Jackie Sanders, Head of School.
 You can email her at jackie.sanders@thomsonhouseschool.org or arrange a meeting with her via the School Office.